luyi-eve/florida-local-concert-records/README.md

 - In Tampa Bay, which genre has seen the most top-100 artist performances at each venue?
 - In Tampa Bay, which were the highest-ranked artists at each of those venues each year?

 Not all results are displayed or discussed in the story because not every show is recorded on setlist.fm.
-As a result, some analyses based on the questions had to be excluded from the story.
+Therefore, some analyses based on the questions had to be excluded from the story.

 ## Data Source

 - [Setlist.fm](https://www.setlist.fm)
 - [Spotify](https://developer.spotify.com/documentation/web-api/concepts/api-calls)
 - [Billboard Year-end Charts Top 100 Artists](https://www.billboard.com/charts/year-end/top-artists/)

+## Come and Say Hiiii

+- You can always find me [here](https://luyi-eve.github.io) 🐝✨
+- Check out my other work with [Tampa Bay Times](https://www.tampabay.com/author/eve-lu/)🍀